This article contains Frequently Asked Questions (FAQ) relating to Astrato and covers a range of general and technical topics.

-In terms of general access, users have to be invited to create an account, or log in using Google or LinkedIn.
-Organisations using an Identity provider (IdP) for centralized user management can take advantage of enterprise authentication integrations with Google Workspace, Open ID Connect and OKTA.
+In terms of general access, users have to be invited to create an account or log in using Google or LinkedIn.
+Organizations using an Identity provider (IdP) for centralized user management can take advantage of enterprise authentication integrations with Google Workspace, Open ID Connect, and OKTA.

 How do I grant Astrato access to Clipboard?

 To grant Astrato access to the copy and paste function, you'll need to allow Astrato to access your clipboard.